 7 Reasons to Plant 5 Trees

-To celebrate this early milestone, here are some of the best reasons to support tree planting—in your own community, around the country, or across the globe.
+Here are some of the best reasons to support tree planting—in your own community, around the country, or across the globe.

 1. Climate Change